dmbarbour/Sirea/README.md

 This has advantages:

 * For metaprogramming.
-Dynamic behaviors have all the same features as a main behavior.
+Much greater consistency and uniformity of code.
 It is easy to interpret text and a few capabilities into a dynamic behavior, and it won't be second class.
+* For separation of concerns.
+External state models are easier to persist, and it is easy to try new state models to account for challenges like partitioning.
 * For live programming.
 The "main" behavior can be upgraded or replaced without disturbing state.
 An RDP application is one big, active declaration that can be modified at any time.

 Haskell [plugins](http://hackage.haskell.org/package/plugins) could make live programming a reality.
 But much design work is needed to make it livable (reactive dependency injection and linking; automatic management of threads; switch to fallback plugins for while the one you're editing is broken).
 This will be pursued in a sirea-plugins package.